Iveta Mukuchyan: 2018–present

 On International Women's Day, Mukuchyan had her first concert at Belasco Theatre in Los Angeles, California.
 To promote the concert, the singer appeared in a number of Armenian TV-programs airing in the United States.
 On 28 April 2019, she released the third and final part of the trilogy "The Journey Of A Woman" called "United".
 Mukuchyan performed her single "Hayastani Axjikner" at the Miss Armenia beauty pageant on 11 May 2019.
 A few days later, Mukuchyan performed an open-air concert dedicated to the 100th anniversary of Yerevan State University.

 In October 2020, amid the Nagorno-Karabakh war, Mukuchyan hosted an online musical event titled Rock for Artsakh featuring Armenian and foreign artists to raise awareness and funds for Artsakh.
 She also urged her fans and friends to donate to help the families of soldiers who died in the war instead of buying gifts for her 34th birthday.
 In early November, she was featured on a charity single for Artsakh titled "Mez Vochinch Chi Haghti" (Nothing Will Win Us) along with Arthur Khachents, Srbuk, Gor Sujyan, Sevak Amroyan, Sevak Khanagyan and Sona Rubenyan, produced by DerHova.
 Shortly after the end of the war, Mukuchyan visitied Kalbajar District to film a reportage in German, talking to local Armenians who burnt their homes to prevent them being reinhabited by Azerbaijanis ahead of the transfer of the province from Artsakh to Azerbaijan.
 In her reportage, she also showed the ancient Armenian heritage of the district and performed a song in the Dadivank monastery.
 In the same month, Mukuchyan performed the single "Nevagivup" (English version of "1% Ser") and received an award at the 2020 Distinctive International Arab Festivals Awards (DIAFA) in Dubai, which she dedicated to the Armenian soldiers and her friends, who lost their lives in the war.
-During her acceptance speech she condemned Azerbaijan and Turkey and called on international community's attention to the inhuman treatment of the Armenian POWs in Azerbaijan.
+During her acceptance speech she condemned Azerbaijan and Turkey and called on international community's attention to the inhuman treatment of the Armenian prisoners of war in Azerbaijan.

 In 2021, Mukuchyan became one of the jury members of AMPTV's The Masked Singer.
 In December 2022, she hosted the 20th edition of Junior Eurovision Song Contest along with Garik Papoyan and Karina Ignatyan in Yerevan, Armenia.